 Unlike some towns, Wallingford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wallingford are a mix of both white- and blue-collar jobs.
 Overall, Wallingford is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Wallingford who work in office and administrative support (13.09%), management occupations (11.21%), and sales jobs (10.52%).

 Also of interest is that Wallingford has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Wallingford in 2010 was $40,338, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $161,352 for a family of four.
+The per capita income in Wallingford in 2010 was $42,096, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $168,384 for a family of four.